tokio-rs/axum/axum/src/docs/routing/layer.md

 of routes.

 Note that the middleware is only applied to existing routes.
-So you have to first add your routes (or fallback) and then call `layer` afterwards.
+So you have to first add your routes (and / or fallback) and then call `layer` afterwards.
 Additional routes added after `layer` is called will not have the middleware added.

 If you want to add middleware to a single handler you can either use